Samu-Physicist/FermiKAN/README.md

 ---

 ## Citation
-If you use the PD-KAN framework or this codebase in your research, please cite our forthcoming Zenodo release to acknowledge the academic priority of this architecture.
+If you use the PD-KAN framework or this codebase in your research, please cite our Zenodo release to acknowledge the academic priority of this architecture.

-*(Citation format placeholder - Will be updated with Zenodo DOI shortly)*
 ```bibtex
 @software{takamatsu_2026_fermikan,
   author       = {Takamatsu, Tomoaki},